New tag in progress. If you’d like to opt out of anti-character / pairing confessions, blacklist this: lotrc: anti

 This is Lord of the Rings confessions -- a blog where you can anonymously submit your opinions on anything Lord of the Rings, be it a casting choice in the films, something from the book, your ships, or even the fandom itself -- anything at all.
 Confessions can be submitted in the ask box.

-Though we call ourselves LOTR confessions, we're happy to take confessions about anything Tolkien.
+Though we call ourselves LOTR confessions, also take confessions about anything Tolkien.

 This blog was inspired by blogs such as Harry Potter Confessions and Criminal Minds Confessions.